surecart/surecart-wp-plugin/readme.txt

 * Fix: Z-index issue on checkout page during loading state.
 * Fix: Handle price version mismatch better on checkout form.
 * Fix: Issue with customers not able to add non-credit card mollie payment methods on customer dashboard.
+* Fix: Use hashed string for transient caching to prevent transient names that are too long.

 = 2.7.5 - October 6th, 2023 =
 * Fix: Issue with some merchant admins not loading if using javascript browser caching.